marcosh/php-validation-dsl/README.md

 where some `$data` comes in and a `ValidationResult` comes out.

-A `Validation` is a sum type which could be either valid, containing some valid `$data`, or invalid, containing some error messages.
+A `ValidationResult` is a sum type which could be either valid, containing some valid `$data`, or invalid, containing some error messages.

 ### Immutability